Skip to Content

 What will I learn?

+The MLP is scheduled for one academic year as it is achievable in this time if all guidance is followed.
 While the MLP itself doesn’t certify competence, by successfully completing the programme candidates can undertake ACS assessments to attain the industry recognised certificates which prove competence to apply for Gas Safe registration (not included in the course fee).
+The ACS assessments are included in the fee as well as courses to prepare candidates for emerging technology and renewables.

 This list is not exhaustive and involves training, practical workshops and assessments.

-Additionally, candidates build a portfolio with 675 hours of supervised work alongside a qualified Gas Safe engineer on their specific appliance(s).
+Additionally, candidates build a portfolio with 675 hours of supervised work alongside a mentor (who must be a qualified Gas Safe engineer) on their specific appliance(s).
+Mentors are not provided by the College.
 This is undertaken out with College hours, to coincide with any existing commitments.
 The portfolio submission deadline is outlined in the early stages of the programme and late submissions may incur a fee.
+Once candidates have passed all assessments and the portfolio they are processed for MLP certification.

-After completing the MLP, candidates return to the College to undertake ACS assessments to attain the industry-recognised certifications which lead to Gas Safe registration.
+On receipt of the MLP certificate, candidates return to the College to undertake ACS assessments to attain the industry-recognised certifications which lead to Gas Safe registration.
 The timing and completion of ACS depends on individual progress.

-Successful ACS candidates return to the College once more and complete Scottish Water Byelaws (2014) and Domestic Hot Water Storage Systems (Vented & Unvented) This final stage prepares candidates for work in the renewables sector, with appliances such as heat pumps and solar thermal systems.
+Successful ACS candidates return to the College once more and complete Scottish Water Byelaws (2014) and Domestic Hot Water Storage Systems (Vented & Unvented) This final stage prepares candidates for work in the emerging technologies and the renewables sector, with appliances such as heat pumps and solar thermal systems.

 DURATIONS